sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 9. Now right click on org.eclipse.tracecompass.totalads.core and run as Eclipse application.
 Once the new Eclipse instance is launched click on Windows->Perspective menu to open a new perspective TotalADS.
 The next time you can just select "Eclipse Application" from the Run (or Debug) icon in the toolbar.

 10. You are all done setting up Tracecompass and TotalADS.
-User guide and a developer's guide for TotalADS are available at the following URL:
+User guide and a developer's guide for TotalADS are available at the following URLs:

         https://github.com/sshahriyar/org.eclipse.tracecompass/wiki/User-Guide
         https://github.com/sshahriyar/org.eclipse.tracecompass/wiki/Developer-Guide